 Securing financing can be both time consuming and difficult for many new small-business owners.
 Untested ideas or new business models may not appeal to conservative lenders, like banks, and while finding private investors to help raise funds is an option, you’ll usually need to give up a portion of ownership in exchange.

 Running a successful fundraising campaign can be a big undertaking, but for many founders, it also can be easier and more rewarding than traditional methods.

 There aren’t many restrictions on what types of products or businesses can be crowdfunded, but the most successful projects tend to have a few key things in common:

 - A specific product.
 If you look at the biggest crowdfunding success stories, you’ll find most of them focused on funding individual products, not stores.
 There’s a reason for that: backers tend to want to support tangible items, not broad ideas.
 For the best chance of success, seek backing for your best product.
 You can build a store later, after your initial idea has taken off.

 - A targeted, niche audience.
 Create a product that fills a need or a gap, then find the market that craves it.
-Often, founders create products that solve a problem that exists in their own lives, like MindJournal did when they couldn’t find a journaling tool designed for what they needed.
+Often, founders create products that solve a problem that exists in their own lives, like the founder of MindJournal did when he couldn’t find a journaling tool designed for what he needed.
 Develop a prototype that taps into those needs.

 - Strong differentiation.
 To generate buzz and attract backers, your product has to be something that can’t be found elsewhere.
 Do your research to ensure your product is one of a kind.